 What Are Video Landing Pages?

-Pretty much exactly what they sound like – landing pages with embedded video.
-Usually, the video is embedded in a standalone player, such as YouTube or Vimeo, alongside static images and text using standard HTML code.
+Usually, the video on the landing page is embedded in a standalone player, such as YouTube or Vimeo, alongside static images and text using standard HTML code.
 It’s uncommon for a video landing page to be a full-screen “multimedia experience,” but it’s probably been tried by a movie studio or a fancy startup somewhere in Brooklyn.

 What Are The Benefits of Video Landing Pages?